KacperWybranski/SpeedcubeTimer/README.md

 * Remove unwanted solves with "edit" button or swipe gesture on row.
 * Change cube scramble by selecting different cube in settings (suported: 2x2, 3x3, 4x4).
 * Store your results on 10 different session for each cube (ex. one hand, bld)
+* Add identifier for each session (ex. "one handed", "bld)
 * Turn on preinspection in settings if you need.
 * Keep track of your records.